-The construction, operation and decommissioning of the project are to:
+The construction, operation, decommissioning and rehabilitation of the project are to:

-- (a) avoid, minimise and/or mitigate the spread of terrestrial and aquatic weeds, terrestrial and aquatic pest animals, disease, pathogens and contaminants - (b) control and manage existing terrestrial and aquatic weeds, terrestrial and aquatic pest animals and diseases - (c) comply with relevant provisions of the Biosecurity Act 2014 (Qld) (Biosecurity Act), Australian Government animal and pest strategies, biosecurity plans, Weeds of National Significance and designated pests under the Public Health Act 2005 (Qld) (Public Health Act).
+- (a) avoid, minimise and/or mitigate the introduction and spread of terrestrial and aquatic weeds, terrestrial and aquatic pest animals, animal and plant pests and diseases, pathogens and contaminants - (b) control and manage existing terrestrial and aquatic weeds, terrestrial and aquatic pest animals, and animal and plant pests and diseases - (c) comply with relevant provisions of the Biosecurity Act 2014 (Qld) (Biosecurity Act), Commonwealth animal and pest strategies, biosecurity plans, Weeds of National Significance and designated pests under the Public Health Act 2005 (Qld) (Public Health Act).

-- 15.74 Survey terrestrial and aquatic pest animals and weeds in those areas identified as containing listed flora, fauna and ecological communities of MNES or MSES. - 15.75 Describe the current distribution and abundance of terrestrial and aquatic pest animals and weeds in the project area and surrounds.
-This includes prohibited and restricted matters listed in the Biosecurity Act and Biosecurity Regulation 2016, Weeds of National Significance, pests declared under Richmond Shire local law and designated pests under the Public Health Act (see Appendix 2 for relevant guidelines).
+- 15.83 Survey terrestrial and aquatic pest animals and weeds in those areas identified as containing listed flora, fauna and ecological communities of MNES or MSES. - 15.84 Describe the current distribution and abundance of terrestrial and aquatic pest animals and weeds in the project area and surrounds.
+This includes prohibited and restricted matters listed in the Biosecurity Act, Biosecurity Regulation 2016 (Qld), Weeds of National Significance, pests declared under Central Highlands Regional Council local law and designated pests under the Public Health Act (see Appendix 2 for relevant guidelines).

-15.76 Describe the project's construction and operational impacts on the spread of terrestrial and aquatic pest animals, terrestrial and aquatic weed species and disease within the project area, construction access routes and into adjoining properties (where relevant).
+15.85 Describe the project's construction and operational impacts on the spread of terrestrial and aquatic pest animals, terrestrial and aquatic weed species and disease within the project area construction access routes and into adjoining properties (where relevant).

-- 15.77 Propose detailed measures using best practice to control and limit the spread of pests, weeds and diseases surrounding the project area and adjacent areas.
-Detail any relevant local government area biosecurity plans. - 15.78 All proposed measures are to be in accordance with any relevant biosecurity surveillance or prevention measures authorised under the Biosecurity Act and any requirements under the VM Act.
+- 15.86 Propose detailed measures using best practice to remove, control and limit the spread of pests, weeds, diseases, pathogens and contaminants on surrounding the project area and adjacent areas.
+Detail any relevant local government area biosecurity plans. - 15.87 All proposed measures are to be in accordance with any relevant biosecurity surveillance or prevention measures authorised under the Biosecurity Act and any requirements under the VM Act.